xtfocus/my-notes/content/Tech Stuff/paper_review_rag_survey.md

 >and generation.
 (Right) Adaptive retrieval focuses on enabling the RAG system to autonomously determine whether external knowledge retrieval is necessary
 >and when to stop retrieval and generation, often utilizing LLM-generated special tokens for control.

+---

+## What's the paper did not discuss?

+On chat history, the paper did mention that

+>.
+In cases of ongoing
+>dialogues, any existing conversational history can be integrated
+>into the prompt, enabling the model to engage in multi-turn
+>dialogue interactions effectively.

+and that's it.
+What I was expecting is:

+- techniques to handle ever-expanding dialogues: chat history got too long and the question wasn't even parsed.
+- techniques to avoid repetive responses due to greedy similarity search from chat history.

+These issues were briefly discussed on [reddit](https://www.reddit.com/r/LangChain/comments/167ndda/conversationalretrievalchains_pigeon_holes_on/), without any breakthrough.
+However, such problems were [not new](https://www.reddit.com/r/LocalLLaMA/comments/14xyg8h/handling_chat_histories_that_are_longer_than_the/), and a combination of short-term and long-term history sounds reasonable.

+LangChain's `ConversationBufferMemory` is also worth looking into.